nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 5.3.3 Deleting a recipe eaten: `deleteC` <a id="delete-consumption"></a>
 Contributed by: Caitlin

-Deletes the specified recipe from consumption list.
+<br> Deletes the specified recipe from consumption list.

 <br>  The image below is what Wishful Shrinking looks like after you have deleted a recipe from the consumption list. <br><br>
 <img src="images/feature/consumption/DeleteConsumptionImage.png" width="550" height="300">